 How to Create an Email Footer: Design Best Practices and Examples

-The design of email marketing campaigns comes in many shapes and faces: plain text, off-grid layout, clear structure, minimalism, photo collages, focus on video, animation, etc. But whatever the design of your emails, they most likely have a footer.
-That’s why in this article, we will take a look at the email footer examples and best design practices that you can use for your email campaigns.
+The design of email marketing campaigns comes in many shapes and forms: plain text, off-grid layouts, clear structures, minimalism, photo collages, video focus, animations, etc. But whatever the design of your emails, they most likely include a footer.
+That’s why, in this article, we will look at email footer examples and best design practices that you can use for your email campaigns

 What Is an Email Footer?

-Let’s get started by discovering what is an email footer and what essential elements it usually has.
+Let’s start by discovering what an email footer is and what essential elements it usually includes.
 A footer is the last block of the marketing email.
-Although there is no fixed list of required foot elements, their presence in an email footer design allows for classifying email footers into different categories:
+Although there is no fixed list of required footer elements, their presence in an email design allows us to classify footers into different categories:

 Some other typical elements of a professional email footer usually include:

-There are numerous ways to organize this information within a template, and it’s up to you to stick to whatever you like.
+There are numerous ways to organize this information within a template, and it’s up to you to choose what you prefer.
 The main requirement will be the same for any design: a footer should be clear, consistent and easy to read and navigate.
-And definitely all links you provide should lead to the corresponding pages.
+Additionally, all links you provide should definitely lead to the corresponding pages.
 Here are two good email footer examples:

 What Is an Email Signature?